camlawlorforsyth/ACCEPT_project/reduction/README.md

 # README #

-These steps outline the procedure to run an automated reduction process which will reduce the *Chandra* data, compute the CAS parameters, and create GGM and unsharp-masked (UM) images.
+These steps outline the procedure to run an automated reduction process which will reduce archival *Chandra* data, compute the concentration, asymmetry, and clumpiness (CAS) parameters, and create Gaussian-Gradient Magnitude (GGM) and unsharp-masked (UM) images for clusters of galaxies present in the [ACCEPT](https://web.pa.msu.edu/astro/MC2/accept/) sample.
 This reduction adopts the standard Lambda-CDM cosmology, with H_0 = 70 km/s /Mpc, Omega_m = 0.3, and Omega_Lambda = 0.7.

 ## Step 0 ##